carlobaldassi/ArgParse.jl/doc/argparse.rst

 options in the argument table will take precedence: for example, if the option ``-1`` is added, and it takes an argument, then ``-123`` will be parsed as that option, and ``23`` will be its argument.

-Some ambiguities still remains though, because the ``ArgParse`` module will actually accept and parse expressions, not only numbers, and therefore one may try to pass arguments like ``-e`` or ``-pi``; in that case, these will always be at risk of being recognized as options.
+Some ambiguities still remains though, because the ``ArgParse`` module can actually accept and parse expressions, not only numbers (although this is not the default), and therefore one may try to pass arguments like ``-e`` or ``-pi``; in that case, these will always be at risk of being recognized as options.
 The easiest workaround is to put them in parentheses, e.g. ``(-e)``.

 When an option is declared to accept a fixed positive number of arguments or the remainder of the command line (i.e. if ``nargs`` is a non-zero number, or ``'A'``, or ``'R'``), ``parse_args`` will not try to check if the